Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Introduction

-However, we argue that existing integrating LLM watermarking methods~\citep{watermark_llm, sweet, reliability_of_watermark} encode too limited information (only 1 bit of information - whether the text is generated by one specific model or not), and can not satisfy the increasing demand for customizing information in the application of LLMs.
-For example, embedding model and version information in the watermark can effectively trace the source of a text among multiple LLMs; and embedding user id in the watermark can help prevent unauthorized use of the model for malicious purposes.
-The demand for customized watermarks will become more and more diverse and important with the rapid development of LLM technologies and applications.
+Text watermarking~\citep{review_of_digital_watermarking,watermarking_statistical_mt} aims to inject hidden patterns into the generated text, and detect the specific patterns to determine the source of text.
+The most representative line of LLM watermarking methods~\citep{watermark_llm, sweet,provable_robust_watermark} injects the watermark by controlling the available part of the vocabulary during LLM's decoding process and can detect whether a text contains a watermark with high accuracy and low false positive rate.
+However, we argue that these existing LLM watermarking methods encode too limited information (only 1 bit of information - whether the text is generated by one specific model or not), and can not satisfy the increasing demand for customizing information in the application of LLMs (for example, embedding model and version information in the watermark can effectively trace the source of a text among multiple LLMs, etc.).

 \textbf{Present Work.} We conducted the first systematic study on the topic of Codable Text Watermarking for LLMs (\textbf{CTWL}), which allows the watermark injected into LLM-generated text to carry more customizable information.
-First and foremost, given the fact that the boundary and definition of CTWL remain unclear, we start with the watermarking taxonomy analysis~(Section~\ref{sec: related_work}) and then give a mathematical formalization of the CTWL problem~(Section~\ref{sec: format}).
-Then, we propose a comprehensive evaluation system for CTWL~(Section~\ref{sec: evaluation}), which consists of the following 5 criteria: (1)~\textbf{Success Rate}: the LLM watermarking method should have high success rates of both detecting model-generated texts and recovering message from watermarked texts.
-(2)~\textbf{Robustness}: the watermarking method should avoid a significant drop in success rate when facing different challenging attacks (such as copy-paste attack, substitution attack, paraphrasing attack, etc.).
-(3)~\textbf{Coding Rate}: the ratio of text token number to information bit number should be as high as possible.
+First and foremost, given the fact that the boundary and definition of CTWL remain unclear, we start with a taxonomy study on watermarking technologies~(Section~\ref{sec: related_work}) and then give a mathematical formalization of the CTWL problem~(Section~\ref{sec: format}).
+Then, we propose a comprehensive evaluation system for CTWL~(Appendix~\ref{sec: evaluation}), which consists of the following 5 criteria: (1)~\textbf{Success Rate}: the LLM watermarking method should have high success rates of recovering message from watermarked texts and distinguishing between human-written and watermarked ones.
+(2)~\textbf{Robustness}: the watermarking method should remain a high success rate when facing different challenging attacks (such as copy-paste attack, substitution attack, etc.).
+(3)~\textbf{Coding Rate}: the ratio of text token number to information bit number should be high.
 (4)~\textbf{Computational Complexity}: the computation cost of watermark writing and decoding should meet the practical hardware and latency requirements.
 (5)~\textbf{Text Quality}: the impact of adding complex watermark patterns on the quality of generated texts should be minimal.